 - The faculty member may have one working business meal to discuss lab plans, have lab end of semester wrap-up, etc. per semester with up to $16.00 per person for breakfast and lunch, or $32 per person for dinner, not including tip.

 - Anytime catering orders are placed, no excess can be ordered beyond the max per person limit of the RSVP’d attendees necessary to the faculty lab and the business discussion.

-Remember: if you are ordering food and beverages from somewhere that does not provide Coke products, you will either need to provide Coke products separately or you will be responsible for paying for any non-Coke beverages you purchase.
-Please see the key contracts (link is external) for more details.
+Reminder: If you are ordering food and beverages for meetings on campus and the vendor does not sell Coke products, you will either need to provide Coke products separately or you will be responsible for paying for any non-Coke beverages you purchase.

 Human Subjects Research Payments

 Research labs conducting studies using human subjects are the point of audit for managing cash advances for payments to participants.
 The department collects logs to reconcile to university reports and sends reminders of outstanding advances quarterly.
 Please see below for the human subject receipt and payment log depending on your funding source.
 You will either use university (UNIV) forms or OSP forms.